 → The Hidden Connections, by Fritjof Capra, published by Doubleday.

-Starting from our 2010/2011 project Us and Them (the inquiry), you'll find a direct link to each project's Links & Resources page:
+Starting from the 2010/2011 project Us and Them (the inquiry), you'll find a direct link to each project's Links & Resources page:

-Here is a list of links to community organizations and resources that we have gathered through our last projects, as far back as 2001:
+Here is a list of links to community organizations and resources that were gathered through projects as far back as 2001: